 About Rugeley School

-Rugeley School, formerly Rugeley Horizon School, is a specialist residential school for young people aged five to 19 with autism and moderate to severe learning difficulties.
+Rugeley School is a specialist residential school for young people aged five to 19 with autism and moderate to severe learning difficulties.
 The school provides a modern setting in which students can achieve an enhanced degree of emotional stability through an active approach to learning.
 This approach helps reduce anxiety levels and enables full access to the curriculum.
 Students are able to engage in daily life with increased confidence, self-esteem, dignity and independence.

 Rugeley School offers a warm and welcoming environment and there is a clear structure and routine in place to provide consistency for all of our young people.

 - A 40 week education and up to 52 week care programme

 - An active physical approach to learning

 - Small class teaching groups